iqtree/iqtree.github.io/_posts/doc/2015-11-10-Command-Reference.md

 >**TIP**: One can combine all these tests (also including UFBoot `-bb` option) within a single IQ-TREE run.
 Each branch in the resulting tree will be assigned several support values separated by slash (`/`), where the order of support values is stated in the `.iqtree` report file.

+### Example usages:

+* Infer an ML tree and perform SH-aLRT test as well as ultrafast bootstrap with 1000 replicates:

+        iqtree -s data.phy -m TEST -alrt 1000 -bb 1000

 Tree topology tests
 -------------------